-Additionally, Category A states that the claimant may not have been a plaintiff in any of the so-called Pending Litigation cases at the time of the entry into force of the Claims Settlement Agreement.
-Footnote 3 of the 2014 Referral specifically lists the Pending Litigation cases for purposes of the Referral.
-Claimant has averred in his Statement of Claim, and the pleadings in the cases cited in footnote 3 confirm, that he was not a plaintiff in any of those Pending Litigation cases.
+Additionally, Category A states that the claimant must not have been a plaintiff in any of the so-called Pending Litigation cases at the time of the entry into force of the Claims Settlement Agreement.10 Footnote 3 of the 2014 Referral specifically lists the Pending Litigation cases for purposes of the Referral.
+Claimant has averred under oath in a declaration submitted with his claim, and the pleadings in the cases cited in footnote 3 confirm, that he was not a plaintiff in any of those Pending Litigation cases.
 The Commission thus finds that Claimant has also satisfied this element of his claim.